aptech/docs/docs/data-management/data-cleaning.rst

 Deleting columns
 +++++++++++++++++++++

-You can delete columns from a matrix using the `delcols` procedure.
+You can delete columns from a matrix using the :func:`delcols` procedure.
 The columns to remove can be specified as numeric indices for matrices and dataframes:

 ::